dlepke/Deanna-Wilson-Ray/docs/UsingSSHWithGit/forkandclone.md

 ![An annotated image of the button used for copying repository links for cloning git repositories](../../assets/images/ssh-get-clone-link.png)

-## Step 4: Clone the repository to your IDE of choice
+## Step 4: Clone the repository to your local device
 1) Open Terminal

 ![An image of a new terminal window](../../assets/images/Terminal-start.png)